jp1884/techvolution-vegas-baby/TeV - Test - shorter - punchier/10 - The Cast.md

 Frontline: The place of contact between a tool and the problem.
 A movie usher talking to moviegoers, nurses talking to patients, cleaners cleaning a bus, police chasing a robber, soldiers on the battlefield.

 Hierarchy: Every tool develops a power structure.
 We usually reward those who rise in it with more power and prestige.
 Feudalism castles and their rigid hierarchy of nobles, church, knights, merchants and peasants is easiest example.
-Distance from the frontline breds Darth Blockbusters, who makes rules to protect himseld.
-And finds ways to keep taking money from old tools.

 Civilization story: The invention of new technology and creation of new tools to overcome whatever problem troubles us.
 We use tools to evolve.